wsilva/argo-cd/docs/user-guide/commands/argocd_proj_deny-cluster-resource.md

 ## argocd proj deny-cluster-resource

-Removes a cluster-scoped API resource from the whitelist and adds it to blacklist
+Removes a cluster-scoped API resource from the allowlist and adds it to blocklist

 ### Synopsis

-Removes a cluster-scoped API resource from the whitelist and adds it to blacklist
+Removes a cluster-scoped API resource from the allowlist and adds it to blocklist

 ```
 argocd proj deny-cluster-resource PROJECT GROUP KIND [flags]